This appealing apple does not store easily.

 As more and more Honeycrisp apples come to market each year, growers need to store more of them and sell them over a longer season.
 Increasingly, they’ll have to come to grips with this fact: Honeycrisp do not store well.

 For several years, postharvest physiologists have anticipated this growing need and have tried to develop a storage protocol for this finicky apple.

-“Although the variety was bred as part of a breeding program to develop winter hardy cultivars, the fruit have proven to be quite sensitive to low temperatures encountered in storage,” says Michigan State University postharvest physiologist Randy Beaudry.
+“Although the variety was bred as part of a breeding program to develop winter-hardy cultivars, the fruit have proven to be quite sensitive to low temperatures encountered in storage,” said Michigan State University postharvest physiologist Randy Beaudry.
 “Low temperature injury symptoms include soggy breakdown and soft scald.
 There appears to be a marked sensitivity to injury from low oxygen and elevated carbon dioxide.”
 That injury appears as internal browning.

 To meet the needs of Michigan growers, Beaudry conducts his own research and has collaborated with postharvest physiologists in other regions to see how they handle Honeycrisp.
 The protocol is somewhat different depending on where the apple is grown.

 Moreover, the protocols are evolving.
 Last year, Beaudry successfully used DPA to reduce CA storage injury.
-Jenifer DeEll in Ontario was able to suppress storage disorders with 1-MCP.
+Jennifer DeEll in Ontario, Canada, was able to suppress storage disorders with 1-MCP.
 But these results are not yet ready to incorporate into recommendations, Beaudry said.

 Last year, Beaudry surveyed his fellow apple storage researchers across the continent and compiled current region-by-region storage recommendations for Honeycrisp, recognizing that these recommendations may change as we learn more.